10 Powerful Tips to Lose Weight After 50

 You want to change your brain before you change your actions.

-Limit Sugar and Processed Foods
+Cut Back on Sugar and Ultra Processed Foods for Better Results

-Of all the foods you eat that are nonessential, sugar and processed foods are the most problematic.
+Of all the foods you eat that are nonessential, sugar and ultra processed foods are the most problematic.

 One, they are crazy addictive.
 They mess with your brain.
 However, they are incredibly bad for our bodies when we eat too much.